MakeFixHack/subwaive/subwaive/setup.md

 For other providers you may need to modify `subwaive/subwaive/backends.py` to provide different keys for the dictionary `claims`, which is used to populate meaningful user information.

-### User privileges

-When SubWaive creates a local user for a new SSO login, it provides that user access to the `Admin Console`.
-The `Admin Console` allows them to perform certain tasks that are not exposed by SubWaive's web interface.
-To that end, SubWaive provides the new user with privileges so they can view, add, remove, and change a select number of database models:

-* Person - name updates and additions
-* PersonEmail - email address management
-* QRCategory - managing custom QR code categories
-* QRCustom - managing custom QR codes

-The `admin` user can modify these permissions once established.
-To change the set of privileges provided to new users, modify the list `codenames` in `subwaive/subwaive/backends.py`.

 ### Logging in